-Following the surgery, the patients were admitted to the surgical ward and received intravenous ceftriaxone (Exir Pharmaceutical Co., Iran) and metronidazole (Shahid Ghazi Pharmaceutical Co., Iran) for antibiotic prophylaxis.
+Following the surgery, the patients were admitted to the surgical ward and received intravenous ceftriaxone (Exir Pharmaceutical Co., Iran) and metronidazole (Shahid Ghazi for antibiotic Pharmaceutical Co., Iran) prophylaxis.
 Pain management was provided with apotel and ketorolac (Caspian Tamin Pharmaceutical Co., Iran).
-Additionally, Pharmaceutical diphenoxylate (Kharazmi Co., Iran) was administered to reduce bowel movements for 72 hours.
+Additionally, diphenoxylate (Kharazmi Pharmaceutical Co., Iran) was administered to reduce bowel movements for 72 hours.
 The Foley catheter was maintained during this period.
 Wound care involved dressing changes every 12 hours, during which mupirocin ointment (Emad Darman Pars, Iran) and a dry sponge were applied to prevent maceration and minimize the risk of infection.